cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-5.md

 # Delegating Administration with CloudBees CI RBAC

-* [Delegating administration with CloudBees CI RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/delegating-administration-modern) allow organizations to delegate the level of administration avaialbe throught the UI.
+* [Delegating administration with CloudBees CI RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/delegating-administration-modern) allows organizations to delegate the level of administration avaialbe through the UI.
+Two new permissions were introduced in Jenkins v2.222 to allow for a more granual control of permissions allowing different levels of administration versus the previous `Overall/Administration` permission that enabled all permissions.
+* The two new permissions include:
+  * **Overall/Manage:** safely grant a user the ability to manage a subset of CloudBees CI configuration options.
+  * **Overall/SystemRead:** grant a user the ability to view most of CloudBees CI configuration options, but in read only mode.
+* These new permissions are currently *Experimental* and disabled by default.
+They can be [enabled via corresponding system properties or with corresponding dedicated plugins](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/delegating-administration-modern#_enabling_the_new_permissions).
+We recommend using the system properties as you never want to install additional plugins if not necessary.

 ---
 name: rbac-casc-lab-link